Prudential (Guaranty) Building: Building context

-The building was the idea Buffalonian businessman and entrepreneur Hascal T. Taylor.
+The 13-floor building, 167 ft high, was the idea of Buffalonian businessman and entrepreneur Hascal T. Taylor.
 He planned to construct a speculative office building called "The Taylor Building" in the developing downtown district.
 The site Taylor chose was strategically located adjacent to the then County and City Municipal building and near a number of institutional structures.
 The intention was to attract high quality tenants such as lawyers through proximity, desirable amenities, and the captivating design of an avant garde architect like Sullivan.
 The Guaranty Construction Company was contracted to build.
 Hascal Taylor unfortunately died as the project was nearing construction, which resulted in the Guaranty's decision to take on the project alone.

-The Guaranty Building was not alone among major private building projects in Buffalo at the time.
+The Guaranty Building however was not alone among major private building projects in Buffalo at the time.
 Two blocks away, the Ellicott Square Building was being built to be the largest retail building in the world.
-This structure, extant today, exhibits an alternate exploration in the possibilities of new commercial urban architecture by Charles B. Atwood and Daniel Burnham.
+This structure, still extant today, exhibits an alternate exploration in the possibilities of new commercial urban architecture by Charles B. Atwood and Daniel Burnham.

 As Buffalo's downtown rose above Lake Erie, further engineering feats were achieved including securing the future of the city and the built environment.
 Although earlier attempts had harnessed the power of nearby Niagara Falls, it was just after the Guaranty building was constructed in 1896 that the power was sent to Buffalo, illuminating the city with hydroelectricity.